Become a Listener Poet

 Turn compassionate listening into a healing art

-Join a dynamic five-week course that blends deep listening, reflective writing, and community engagement – designed for those working at the intersection of care, creativity, and change.
+Join a dynamic five-week course that blends deep listening, reflective writing, and community engagement.
+You’ll be part of a small cohort of 6-10 participants – all drawn to the intersection of care, creativity, and change – learning and practicing together.

 Want to learn more before applying?